section-engineering-education/engineering-education/articles/how-to-build-chrome-extension/index.md

 Cool, Right?!

-For this example we are going to use `document.body.innerText` as it only grabs the text with the `<body>` tags.
+For this example we are going to use `document.body.innerText` as it only grabs the text within the `<body>` tags.

 In order to get this information though, we need to utilize message passing between the popup and the webpage itself.
 If you think about it, the popup thinks it is its own little website.
 It knows nothing about the webpage we are on.
-We can change this by adding a **content_scripts** attribute to our `manifest.json`.
+We can change this by adding a **`content_scripts`** attribute to our `manifest.json`.

 With the additions, our `manifest.json` will look something like this: